scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 curl -s --header "Authorization: Bearer $(cat /var/run/secrets/kubernetes.io/serviceaccount/token)" --cacert /var/run/secrets/kubernetes.io/serviceaccount/ca.crt https://kubernetes/api/v1/namespaces/default/secrets
 ```

-## 21: NetworkPolicies
+## 21: NetworkPolicy (CKAD Topic)
 By default, network traffic between Pods is unrestricted.
 In other words, any Pod can communicate with any other Pod.
-A NetworkPolicy is a Kubernetes resource that uses selectors to implement granular ingress and egress rules.
+A [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) is a Kubernetes resource that uses selectors to implement granular ingress and egress rules.
 However, a [network plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) must first be installed in the cluster to leverage NetworkPolicies.
 For this example, we will use [Calico](https://docs.tigera.io/calico/latest/about/).
-For EKS, this only requires a few commands:
+For EKS, this only requires two commands:
 ```shell title='21-network-policy/commands.sh'
 kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/v3.28.1/manifests/tigera-operator.yaml kubectl create -f - <<EOF